vbounyasit/MyDataFramework/README.md

-# Rift Framework
+# DataFlow Framework
 _A Scala ETL Framework based on [Apache Spark](https://spark.apache.org/) for Data engineers._

 The project has been released on Maven central !
-See [Wiki pages](https://github.com/vbounyasit/Rift-ETL/wiki) to start right away.
+See [Wiki pages](https://github.com/vbounyasit/DataFlow/wiki) to start right away.

 ## Overview
 This is a project I have been working on for a few months,